Gorbagana-Labs/gorbagana/docs/src/cli/install.md

 [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) (WSL) in order to be able to build from source.
 WSL provides a Linux environment that runs inside your existing Windows installation.
-You can then run regular Linux software, including the Linux versions of Solana CLI.
+You can then run regular Linux software, including the Linux versions of Gorbagana CLI.

 After installed, run `wsl` from your Windows terminal, then continue through the [Debian and Other Linux Distributions](#for-debian-and-other-linux-distributions)